Mirroring at Savannah

 Savannah offers two public-facing mirroring services:

 1. ftpmirror.gnu.org - redirects to world-wide mirrors of ftp.gnu.org.
-These mirrors carry official releases of GNU pacakges. ftpmirror.gnu.org and gnu mirror are used interchangeably in this page.
+These mirrors carry official releases of GNU pacakges.
+This page refers to it as gnu mirror.

 2. download.savannah.{nongnu,gnu}.org - redirects to world-wide mirrors of Savannah download area.
-Typically used for non-GNU software, but GNU packages can store files there as well. download and nongnu mirror are used interchangeably in this page.
+Typically used for non-GNU software, but GNU packages can store files there as well.
+This page refers to it as nongnu mirror.

 Client-side overview